UofT-DSI/sampling/02_assignments/questionnaire_design_part_b.md

 ## Rubric

--	All required components are present and complete **Pass / Fail**
+-	All required components are present and complete **Complete / Incomplete**
--	Assessment of representativeness is justified based on class content **Pass / Fail**
+-	Assessment of representativeness is justified based on class content **Complete / Incomplete**
--	Changes to original survey are justified based on class content and best practices for sampling **Pass / Fail**
+-	Changes to original survey are justified based on class content and best practices for sampling **Complete / Incomplete**

 ## Submission Information